 To build a Digital Thermometer Circuit using Arduino and IC LM35 follow the below mentioned connections steps:

-- Take all parts like in circuit diagram.
+- First, take all parts like in circuit diagram.

-- Connect Arduino to 16×2 LCD as shown in circuit diagram and table below.
+- Then use IC1 7809 to give stable 9V DC to Arduino and connect Arduino to 16×2 LCD as shown in circuit diagram and table below.

 Pin Connections